just-goingviral/maha-evidence-engine/README.md

 1. Replace files in the `/branding` directory:
    - `maha-logo.svg` - Your logo file
    - `favicon.ico` - Your favicon
-   - `colors.json` - Tailwind color palette
+   - `colors.json` - Tailwind color palette.
+Editing this file automatically updates the Tailwind palette.
    - `site.json` - Site name and tagline

 2. Rebuild the application: